Drekkg/Raptor_Health_Tracker/README.md

 ## Manual Testing

 https://github.com/user-attachments/assets/afdf5523-7755-4edf-933e-b6040908f92e
-A video of the app being teated:
+A video of the app being tested:
 1. From the login page an Admin can log into the app.
 2. A message is displayed informing the user that they have logged in.
 3. Clicking on the name of a bird in the bird list takes the user to the bird detail page.